 Explicit interfaces are provided automatically for intrinsic procedures or when procedures are placed in modules or are internal procedures within other procedures.

-6.34.2 Guidance to language users
+6.34.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.34.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.34.5.

 Use explicit interfaces, preferably by placing procedures inside a module or another procedure.